timj-wood/timj-wood.github.io/_posts/2026-09-20-hawkes-processes.md

 The compensator also provides a goodness-of-fit check, via the **time-rescaling theorem**.
 If the model is correct, the transformed event times $\Lambda(t_1), \Lambda(t_2), \ldots$ form a homogeneous Poisson process with rate 1.
 Equivalently, the rescaled gaps $\Lambda(t_i) - \Lambda(t_{i-1})$ are independent and exponentially distributed with mean 1, which can be checked with a Q–Q plot or a Kolmogorov–Smirnov test.
 This form of residual analysis was introduced for self-exciting models by [Ogata (1988)](https://doi.org/10.1080/01621459.1988.10478560).
 When the parameters have been estimated from the same data, the test is only approximate.

-# 2. What is a Hawkes processes?
+# 2. Defining Hawkes processes

 ## 2.1.
 History and motivation